 When booking the “big vacation” several months in advance, I would strongly encourage you to purchase trip cancellation insurance.

 Be sure to pack a good attitude.
-Travel is stressful for everyone including the service personnel you will be dealing with in airports and resorts.
+Travel is stressful on everyone including the service personnel you will be dealing with in airports and resorts.
 Be flexible and make the most of your journey.
-Realize those unavoidable things do happen such as weather cancellations and unexpected equipment maintenance.
-The more stressed you become over a situation you don't have any control of, the more you will need a vacation from the vacation when you get home.
+Realize that unavoidable things do happen such as weather cancellations and unexpected equipment maintenance.
+The more stressed you become over a situation you don’t have any control of, the more you will need a vacation from the vacation when you get home.

-While I'm on the topic of things to pack, I would strongly encourage you to pack snacks of your choice when taking flights.
-It is amazing how a two-hour flight can turn into an unexpected seven-hour adventure.
-For that reason, I don't fly on Spirit Airlines any longer.
+While I’m on the topic of things to pack, I would strongly encourage you to pack snacks of your choice when taking flights.
+It is amazing how a two hour flight can turn into an unexpected seven hour adventure.
+For that reason, I don’t fly on Spirit Airlines any longer.
 Cheap is not always the best way to go.